blackbhc/refactor/README.md

 - unexpected additional value for a key will be illegal, e.g. `<a key for boolean> = true yes` will make the parser to detect the value of the key as `true yes`, which is in string type and may cause error in the following parsing.

+#### Output files

+Due to there may be a case of a restart simulation, `galotfa` will not overwrite any existing file, but create a new file with a `-n` suffix that start from 1, where `n` is the smallest integer that make the new file name not exist.
+In this way, the suffix can be served as a restart index.

 ---

 ## Design scheme <a href="#contents"><font size=4>(contents)</font></a> <a id="scheme"></a>